kubernetes/kubernetes/test/images/agnhost/README.md

 the generation process.
 For example, if you want to create a throughput of 100 lines per second for a minute, you set total number of lines to 6000 and duration to 1 minute.

-Parameters are passed through environment variables.
-There are no defaults, you should always set up container parameters.
-Total number of line is parametrized through env variable `LOGS_GENERATOR_LINES_TOTAL` and duration in go format is parametrized through env variable `LOGS_GENERATOR_DURATION`.
+Parameters are passed through CLI flags.
+There are no defaults, you should always pass the flags to the container.
+Total number of line is parametrized through the flag `--log-lines-total` and duration in go format is parametrized through the flag `--run-duration`.

 Inside the container all log lines are written to the stdout.